epam/hubctl.io/docs/reference/manifests/stack/parameters.md

 ## Parameter `kind`

 All parameters can be derived from primarily from values or other components.
 These parameters resolved during the deployment.
+Until you are not care for specific parameter __kind__ then leave it out.

 However there are special case parameters.
 In this case you define a special attribute `kind` to specify how parameter should be resolved.